KladeRe/MultiBump/README.md

 Docker compose will need to be installed for this to work.
 Installation instructions can be found here: https://docs.docker.com/compose/install/

+## Rooms feature

+Players can join different rooms by specifying the 'room' parameter in the URL.
+This adds a certain level of security for each game.
+Currently only 2 people can be in one game.

 ## Progress and plan

 Currently the core functionality is complete.
 Meaning that players are able to see each other move and move themselves in real time.